BokiThe/SpaceX-explorer/README.md

 Planned improvements:

-- E2E tests (Cypress/Playwright) and CI checks
 - Optional server-backed favorites (requires auth)
 - Client-side infinite scroll variant (currently Load More uses navigation so server loading UI is shown)
+- Implement recharts and charts for the success and failure rates

 Known limitations